Robert Steeples Season 2023

 Garner led the Tigers in pass breakups with eight, while Bernard-Converse had two interceptions, including one in the endzone in the win over Alabama that thwarted a scoring opportunity.
 LSU posted a 10-4 mark and captured the SEC Western Division title in 2022.

-Steeples made the jump from coaching high school to the NFL last year after transforming De Smet Jesuit High School in Creve Coeur, Missouri, into a powerhouse in just four years.
+Steeples made the jump from coaching high school to the NFL in 2021 after transforming De Smet Jesuit High School in Creve Coeur, Missouri into a powerhouse in just four years.
 Under his guidance, De Smet’s football team went from 2-8 in his first season in 2016 to a state championship in 2019.

 Steeples was named the 2020 All-American Bowl Coach of the Year after guiding De Smet to the 2019 state title and a 14-0 record.
 The team returned to the state championship game in 2020 and finished runner-up.

 A former NFL cornerback, Steeples entered the NFL as an undrafted free agent for the St. Louis Rams in 2013, where he spent the preseason before signing with the Vikings.
 Steeples was a member of the practice squad and appeared on special teams in two games for Minnesota as a rookie.
 Steeples also spent time with Kansas City (2014) and Dallas (2014-15).

 During his collegiate playing days, Steeples was a standout cornerback for Missouri and Memphis.
 He lettered three years at Missouri (2009-11), helping the Tigers to bowl appearances each season.
 He played the 2012 season at Memphis, where he recorded 42 tackles.

 Steeples, who attended De Smet Jesuit High School, earned his bachelor’s degree in business administration from Missouri and completed his master’s in business and social development at Memphis.